Tarakaramu9141/AI_Image_Generator/readme.md

 # Pro AI Image Studio

-A web-based AI image generation tool built with Streamlit and Stable Diffusion.
-Create stunning 720p artwork from text prompts with customizable settings like art styles and creativity levels.
-This lightweight version is optimized for speed and low storage, making it suitable for deployment on Streamlit Community Cloud.
+Welcome to **Pro AI Image Studio**, a web-based application that lets you create stunning AI-generated artwork with ease!
+Powered by Stable Diffusion, this app allows you to generate high-quality images up to 720p resolution, apply artistic styles, and download your creations—all through a simple, user-friendly interface hosted on Streamlit Community Cloud.

 ## Features
-- Generate 512x512 images using Stable Diffusion 2.1 Base (~1.2 GB model).
+- **AI Image Generation**: Create detailed images from text prompts using the Stable Diffusion 1.5 model.
-- Upscale to 720p (e.g., 720x720) with a simple bicubic upscaler.
-- Apply art styles: Oil Painting, Cyberpunk, Watercolor.
+- **Style Transfer**: Apply artistic effects like Oil Painting, Cyberpunk, and Watercolor to your images.
-- Adjustable settings: inference steps (10-30) and creativity (1.0-10.0).
-- Download generated images in PNG format.
-- Hosted on Streamlit Community Cloud for easy access via a link.
+- **Upscaling**: Enhance images to 720p resolution for sharper visuals.
+- **Customizable Settings**: Adjust creativity (guidance scale) and generation steps for personalized results.
+- **Downloadable Output**: Save your artwork as PNG files.

+## Model Details
+This app uses the **`runwayml/stable-diffusion-v1-5`** model, a lightweight yet powerful version of Stable Diffusion.
+Key highlights:
+- **Quality**: Produces sharper, more accurate images compared to earlier base models, with excellent prompt adherence.
+- **Efficiency**: Optimized to run on CPU within Streamlit Cloud’s free tier (~1 GB RAM), making it accessible without GPU requirements.
+- **Size**: Approximately 1 GB, balancing quality and resource usage for cloud deployment.

+## Deployment
+The app is hosted on [Streamlit Community Cloud](https://streamlit.io/cloud), allowing anyone to access it via a simple URL (e.g., `https://tarakaramu9141-ai-image-generator.streamlit.app`).
+No local setup is required—just click the link and start creating!

 ## Project Structure
 ai-image-generator/